 Responding to Offers

 You may find yourself in the fortunate position of choosing among offers.
 There are general professional guidelines to assist students in how and when to respond to employment offers.
-This section briefly discusses the timing guidelines when responding to offers, accepting an offer, and declining offers.
+This section briefly discusses the timing guidelines when responding to offers, seeking more time, accepting an offer, and declining offers.
 Students are also encouraged to read Chapter 5 of the Introduction to Career Development Guide for a more detailed discussion.

 Timing Guidelines for Responding to Offers